-5.2 LUBRICATION (see figure 5)
+5.2 LUBRICATION

+Reference Figure 5-1.
 A periodic cleaning and lubrication schedule is the best service there is for smooth and trouble free operation.
 Lubrication is also a must for saltwater operation or where steel hardware and aluminum come in contact with each other.